hawkeyedesi/morphic/ADVANCED_PROCESSING_CHANGES.md

 - Files were stored with basic text extraction
 - Entire document text was inserted into context window
 - No semantic search capabilities
+- Limited platform compatibility (issues on ARM64/Apple Silicon)

 After:
 - Documents are chunked intelligently
 - Text is vectorized and stored in Qdrant
 - Only the most relevant document chunks are included in the context
-- Fallback mechanisms ensure reliability
+- Multi-layered fallback mechanisms ensure reliability
+- Full multi-platform support (x86_64 and ARM64)

 ## 🔍 Troubleshooting